Thoracic Epidural Injection

 What is a thoracic epidural injection?

-Your spinal cord is a delicate bundle of nerves that runs from your brain to your lower back.
-The nerves of the spinal cord allow your brain to communicate with the rest of your body.
+Your spinal cord is a bundle of nerves that runs from your brain to your lower back.
+The nerves of the spinal cord let your brain communicate with the rest of your body.
 The epidural space surrounds the spinal cord.
-The spine or backbone is the hard structure composed of a column of many small bones (vertebrae).
+The spine or backbone is the hard structure made of a column of many small bones (vertebrae).
 The bones of the spinal column help protect your spinal cord from injury.
-Between these bones are intervertebral discs.
-These discs cushion the vertebrae.
-They also give your backbone flexibility.
+Between these bones are intervertebral disks.
+These disks cushion the vertebrae.
+They also give your spine flexibility.

-Sometimes, nerves leaving the spinal cord can become pinched or inflamed.
-That might happen, for example, if part of an intervertebral disc presses into the space of the spinal cord and nerves.
+Sometimes, nerves that branch off the spinal cord can become pinched or inflamed.
+That might happen if part of an intervertebral disk presses into the space of the spinal cord and nerves.
+This can happen if a disk is damaged and part of it leaks and bulges.
 You may then feel pain in your back.

 7 Ways to Treat Chronic Back Pain Without Surgery